angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 faces from the previous event and other known community members, some not seen since pre-pandemic!
-Once the player meeting had finished up and with thunderous applause to the re-introduction potential of team trios (Pioneer, Modern and Legacy) for future events our head judge, the almight Winter (Bristol local) kicked everything off!
+Once the player meeting had finished up and with thunderous applause to the re-introduction potential of team trios (Pioneer, Modern and Legacy) for future events our head judge, the almighty Winter (Bristol local) kicked everything off!

 ### Round 1 vs. Simone on Oracle Lash Combo